cirkusapan/elgato-prompter-text-recoverer/README.md

 # Elgato Prompter Text Recoverer – Fix Missing Scripts in Camera Hub

 > **Note:** This script and documentation were created with the help of [Claude](https://claude.ai) (Anthropic AI).

-A simple Python script that recovers missing teleprompter scripts in **Elgato Camera Hub** on Windows.
 ---

 ## The Problem